What Causes Hair Loss in Cats? Vet Answers, Symptoms & Treatments

 Nutritional Support

 Specially formulated foods have good amounts of these essential nutrients.
-If you're looking to serve up some natural options for healthy fatty acids, fishes like salmon and anchovies are great options.
+If you're looking to serve up some natural options for healthy fatty acids, fish like salmon and anchovies are great options.
 For Vitamins A and E, which promote coat health, liver and leafy greens are good treats.

 Supportive Care for Genetic Conditions